Please help us share God's truths and hope in Christ.

 “I wrote a poem that expresses my feelings best.
 This was written way before I knew I would be speaking here today:”

-You regulate restrictive laws, Through legislative creed.
-And yet you fail to understand, That God is what we need!
+And yet you fail to understand; That God is what we need!

 What Should Be Remembered?

-Rachel’s short life on this earth remains a beacon of hope–hope in Christ.
-We do not need more laws.
-We need more God.
-John the Baptist was sent to prepare the way for the coming Lamb of God (Mal 3:1, Mat 11:10), who would go to the cross and offer Himself for the sins of man.
-Jesus is that Lamb.
-He died for us to pay for our sins.
-And on Easter Sunday we celebrated His resurrection.
-We celebrated His victory over sin and death.
-One day our Lord and Saviour will return.
-Until that time we can serve Him by preparing the way, by being a testimony to His light in this dark world, to His saving grace for sinful man.
+One day, our Lord and Saviour will return.
+Until then, we can serve Him by preparing the way, by being a testimony to His light in this dark world and His saving grace for sinful man.
 The problem in the world is not guns or video games.
 The problem is sin.
 And the only thing that will change this world is to turn the hearts of the people to God.
 We are the messengers sent to prepare the way of for Jesus’ return.
 Jesus clearly gave this commission to Paul:

-“…I send thee, to open their eyes, and to turn them from darkness to light, and from the power of Satan unto God, that they may receive forgiveness of sins, and inheritance among them which are sanctified by faith that is in me.
+“…I send you, to open their eyes, and to turn them from darkness to light, and from the power of Satan unto God, that they may receive forgiveness of sins, and inheritance among them which are sanctified by faith that is in Me.”
 (Acts 26:17-18)

-We also are the Lord’s ambassadors to turn the hearts of people to Jesus, to share the gospel of His saving grace, and to grow the Kingdom in preparation of His return (2 Cor 5:20, Matt 28:19-20).
+Just like Paul, we are the Lord’s ambassadors to turn the hearts of people to Jesus, to share the gospel of His saving grace, and to grow the Kingdom in preparation for His return (2 Cor 5:20, Matt 28:19-20).

 What Should Be Remembered?